 Hatsukame

 Hatsukame Sake Brewery traces its history back to 1636, when the first generation, Kurouemon Hashimoto, established a brewing business under the trading name Ashinaya, not far from Sunpu Castle.
 In 1868, he acquired a sake brewing business in Okabe-cho, Fujieda City, and turned it into the brewery’s second brewery.
-He later consolidated brewing operations there, where we have brewed ever since.
+He later consolidated brewing operations there, where they have brewed ever since.

-HATSUKAME DAIGINJO-JUNMAI HYOGETSU
+HATSUKAME JUNMAI DAIGINJO HYOGETSU

 Hatsukame